Improving Data Efficiency via Curating LLM-Driven Rating Systems: Understanding the Error Pattern of LLM Scores

 Next, we introduce \emph{consensus vectors} to measure the agreement between neighboring scores.
 Let $\tilde{\boldsymbol{y}}_1, \tilde{\boldsymbol{y}}_2, \tilde{\boldsymbol{y}}_3$ be the scores for three neighboring embedding features.
 We define:

 where $\circ$ denotes the Hadamard product.
 These consensus vectors quantify how likely neighboring embedding features share the same scores, and score transition probability information is directly encoded into this score agreement.
 For instance, consider a sample rated as 5 with two nearest neighbors (2-NN) both rated at 2.
-Then, the agreement between 2-NN scores and disagreement between high rating of 5 and low rating of 2 are controlled by certain probabilities, i.e., $\boldsymbol{T}$ and $\boldsymbol{p}$, shown in Eq.~(\ref{eq:consensus_eq}).
+Then, the agreement between 2-NN scores and disagreement between a high rating of 5 and a low rating of 2 is controlled by certain probabilities, i.e., $\boldsymbol{T}$ and $\boldsymbol{p}$, shown in Eq.~(\ref{eq:consensus_eq}).
 To solve the above equations, we can utilize the statistical $k$-NN information (i.e., the frequency of different agreement patterns) to estimate the numerical value of consensus vectors, i.e., LHS of Eq.~(\ref{eq:consensus_eq}).
 Given the available estimated values of consensus vectors, Eq.~(\ref{eq:consensus_eq}) can be reformulated as a classical linear programming problem with unknown variables $\boldsymbol{T}$ and $\boldsymbol{p}$. \citet{liu2023identifiability, zhu2021clusterability} further proved that solving the above problem in the third-order consensus vectors setting is sufficient to obtain the estimates for $\boldsymbol{T}$ and $\boldsymbol{p}$.
 For more details, please refer to the Appendix \ref{appendix:score_error_detection}.

-\paragraph{Analyzing the score transition matrix} With the estimated $\boldsymbol{T}$, we can effectively identify and analyze the score errors produced by various rating models, allowing us to correct inaccurate scores.
+\paragraph{Analyzing the score transition matrix} With the estimated $\boldsymbol{T}$, we can identify and analyze the score errors produced by rating models, allowing us to correct inaccurate scores.
 Figure~\ref{fig:label_transition_matrix} presents the derived score transition matrices across various rating models.
-Intuitively, compared to GPT-4o-mini, the other two models exhibit more score errors.
+Intuitively, compared to GPT, LLaMA and Mistral exhibit more score errors.
 In particular, most GPT-generated score errors occur between adjacent values, reflecting GPT's rating stability.
-In contrast, the other two models show more variation in their ratings, indicating their weaker ability to measure data quality consistently.
-For instance, Mistral has a high probability (0.48) of misrating samples with a score of 3 as a 1, indicating greater variability and less consistency in its scoring.
+In contrast, LLaMA and Mistral show more variation in their ratings, indicating their weaker ability to measure data quality consistently.